tedliosu/cuda_mergesort_ytl/README.md

 3. Add support for sorting 64-bit integer types as compile-time feature

-4. Add unit tests at least for the CUDA kernels
+4. Add unit tests at least for the CUDA kernels - Author is finding this difficult;
+      any outside help would be appreciated; more than willing to refactor code to make unit tests easier :)